Top BIM Software Tools in 2023

 - Relatively easy to learn and get used to

-- Great for small and middle-sized projects
+- Great for small and mid-sized projects

 - Built-in accurate rendering capabilities

-- A lot of praise for the overall user experience
+- Widely praised for overall user experience

 Shortcomings: